Cro-Cube-Comp/Cubing-competition/README.md

 - `/Images` Folder containing all images that are used in all pages except favicon.

 - `sitemap.xml` File containing information about all pages available to anyone.
 Made for search engines.

+- `404.html` Page available to anyone when site they wanted to visit does not exist.
+This is already configured if you fork this repository.
+Styles for that page are in `404.css` file